reflex-app/reflex/readme.md

     3. If asked if you would like to open the application that was downloaded from the Internet, confirm.
 This is a standard MacOS security feature.

 2. Does Shift work on Windows OS?
+3. Issues with BrowserSync/Node-GYP?
+Try removing `node_modules` and `package-lock.json` and re-installing with `npm install --no-optional`.

 At the moment, only the Mac version is being supported/tested, as it requires a large amount of effort to add another OS to support.
 With more help, most or all of this project could work on the web, MacOS, and Windows.